Inventory, 40 lbs : 0

-Seville oranges are a good source for vitamin C, dietary fiber, and thiamin.
-The citrus fruit also contains potassium, vitamin A and calcium, and are thought to have antioxidant and anti-inflammatory properties.
+Seville oranges are a good source of vitamin C, dietary fiber, and thiamine.
+The citrus fruit also contains potassium, phosphorus, vitamin A, and calcium, and offer antioxidant and anti-inflammatory properties.
+Seville oranges contain synephrine, which has been used in some weight loss products.
+Consuming the fruit is considered beneficial for the immune system and as a digestive aid.

 Recipes that include Seville Oranges.
 One is easiest, three is harder.